‘Morning mist floats like smoke over silent water as the sun’s rays erupt over the trees.’

 That’s just one magical scene of paddling in Sault Ste.
 Marie, the type of moment that will stay with you forever.
 Are you looking for where to paddle in Northern Ontario?
 We can help you make it happen.

 Nestled between Great Lakes Superior and Huron, you’ll discover wild rivers, majestic channels, hidden coves, stunning waterfalls and, of course, more freshwater lakes than you could ever count.
 Sault Ste.
-Marie is undoubtedly one of Canada’s top watersports destinations.
+Marie is undoubtedly one of Canada’s top paddling destinations.
 The options are endless: day canoeing on the historic St. Marys River; kayaking the gorgeous Lake Huron waters of surrounding St. Joseph Island; gliding atop a standup paddleboard over the crystalline waters of Lake Superior’s untouched sandy coves; or even surfing the world’s finest freshwater waves.
 That’s just the beginning: Sault Ste.
 Marie is the perfect place for a summer paddling trip in Canada.

 Look for that expert local knowledge for a guided Ontario kayak or canoe trip?
 Our expert Sault Ste.
 Marie outfitters can help you get the most of your adventure.
 Northern Ontario guides and outfitters have all the equipment you’ll need and hotels to bookend your trip in comfort.